Bachelor of Medical Sciences (BMSc)

 A Major in Pathology is also offered and can be completed only in combination with another Major (double Majors) in a Bachelor of Medical Sciences (BMSc) degree.

-The Department of Pathology and Laboratory Medicine and the Department of Computer Science jointly offer an Honors specialization in Medical Health Informatics.
+The Department of Pathology and Laboratory Medicine and offers an Honours specialization Medical Bioinformatics.

-The Department of Pathology and Laboratory Medicine has introduced a new Honors Specialization module in One Health that will lead to graduation with a Bachelor of Medical Sciences (BMSc) degree.
+The Department of Pathology and Laboratory Medicine has introduced a new Honours Specialization module in One Health that will lead to graduation with a Bachelor of Medical Sciences (BMSc) degree.